コンテンツにスキップ

 2.11 Tue 17:00

-*Ahead of this performance, Magcal conducted an interview with Shuta Hasunuma and Yuko Mori, who was in charge of the stage equipment.
-Please also check out those articles.
+* Prior to this performance, Magcul interviewed Shuta Hasunuma and Yuko Mori, who was in charge of the stage set.
+Please take a look at that article as well.

-However, there was one thing that I was personally concerned about before the performance started, and that was the ``distance from the audience.''
+However, there was one thing that bothered me personally before the performance began, and that was the "distance from the audience."

-Shuta Hasunuma, who has participated in TPAM several times so far, has performed in a live style in which the performers are almost at the same level as the audience, and at a close distance, allowing the performers to involve the audience and allowing the audience to move freely through the space.
-I think it was the style.
+Hasunuma Shuta has participated in TPAM several times, and in all of his performances he has used a live style where the performers were almost at eye level with the audience and at a close distance, drawing the audience in and allowing the audience to move freely around the space.

 1533787_598842296864182_1246733322_n

-The plan for this live performance was to perform the songs from the recently released "Time plays — and so do we." exactly as they were on the album, but we had already been incorporated into the song as a "score."
-It is.
+The reason for this was that the concert featured performances of the songs from the recently released album "Time plays -- and so do we." exactly as they appear on the album, and we were already incorporated into the "score" of the album.

-In fact, there was only one song that was performed that day, which was not included in the album, but which is also the title of the album, ``Time player-and so do we.''
-However, the pamphlet that was handed out on the day had a song for this song.
-Various instructions were written, and all the viewers could participate in the performance according to the rules, depending on the color of the printed paper.
+In fact, they performed just one song that day that was not included on the album, "Time player-and so do we," which is also the title of the album.
+The pamphlet handed out on the day had various instructions for this song written on it, and all the audience members were able to join in the performance by following the rules depending on the color of the paper it was printed on.

-The instructions are to be carried out in time with the actions of Yuko Mouri's work on stage, to direct the fill, to clap in time with the lighting, to play paper guns at the timing of your choice.
-Although they were instructed by broad rules, each member was free to perform with Phil as they pleased.
+The instructions were to be performed in accordance with the actions of Yuko Mori's work on stage, to direct Phil, to clap in time with the lighting, to fire paper guns at any time they wanted, etc. There were strict rules, but each person was given almost complete freedom to perform with Phil.

 Image: Instructions distributed at the venue.
-The system has different instructions to follow depending on the person.
+Different people have to follow different instructions.

-I'm not sure if it's a good idea to call it co-starring, but the feeling of being included in the score eliminates the distance between us, and the meaning of ``Time Plays,'' which is also used in the album's title, makes the scene very real.
-I think it was completed.
-Also, Yuko Mouri's device seemed to be in a very important position in this part of giving instructions.
+I'm not sure if it's appropriate to call it a collaboration, but the sense that we were included in the score erased the distance, and I think the meaning of "Time Plays," which is also used in the title of the album, was realized right there.
+Also, in terms of this direction, Yuko Mohri's equipment seemed to be in a very important position.

-However, if you think about it carefully, the Hasunuma Philharmonic Orchestra played the songs on the album in order, but we went to listen to the songs on the album.
-Hasunuma Philharmonic performs as per the album.
+However, if you think about it carefully, the Hasunuma Philharmonic Orchestra played the songs in the order they appear on the album, but we went to listen to the songs on the album.
+The Hasunuma Philharmonic Orchestra played them exactly as they appear on the album.

-So to speak, this performance was completed by our participation in the song, which is both a bonus track and the title.
+In a sense, this performance was completed by our participation in the song which is both a bonus track and the title of the show.

-If you think about it that way, by the time we picked up the CD, we might have already gathered around this performance as part of their "score."
+If you think about it that way, perhaps the moment we picked up the CD, we were already naturally drawn to this performance as their "score."

 1922263_598842010197544_658907910_n